Effect-TS/meetups/README.md

 [Code of Conduct](/Code%20of%20Conduct.md)

 ## Spread the word!
-Feel free to share the event on X (Twitter) and with your network everywhere!
+Feel free to share the event with your network everywhere!

 ***